 The cars built for the U.S. are produced in different forms; SCCA Pro TA2, SCCA GT2, Club or Custom.
 Several International divisions are racing variations of the class under a variety of names.
 The Club equipped car is the same chassis, horsepower and suspension geometry as a pro car but without some of the required components and as a result, the cost of a Club package is less.

-Howe built cars have won the majority of Pro races and seven out of eight national championships including 2017 Champion Gar Robinson, 2018 Champion Rafa Matos and 2019 Champion Mark Miller.
+Howe built cars have won the majority of Pro races and eight out of nine national championships including 2017 Champion Gar Robinson, 2018 Champion Rafa Matos, 2019 Champion Mark Miller, and 2020 Champion Mike Skeen.
 Howe chassis are built on site and all replacement parts are in inventory.
 Howe representatives are on hand to support Trans Am Tour events and tech bulletins precede each event.